May 20, 2022

 The initial fallout from the war was a significant factor in global capital markets experiencing their weakest quarter since the onset of the pandemic.
-However, with little sign of a resolution, the primary focus of investors over the past few months has shifted towards one central catalyst that has been dominating the markets: tighter monetary policy to address persistent and potentially runaway inflation, with this accomplished without causing a recession.
-Weakness in China has also been a factor, with continued Chinese lockdowns in the country’s renewed battle against COVID hampering supply chains.
-The result has been pain across asset classes.
-For context, strategists at Deutsche Bank expect the S&P 500 index to post its worst first-half performance since either 1932 or 1962, while 10-year US Treasuries are set for their worst first-half since 1788.
+However, with little sign of a resolution, the primary focus of investors has shifted towards two other catalysts influencing markets: tighter monetary policy to address persistent and potentially runaway inflation without stalling growth and continued Chinese lockdowns in the country’s renewed battle against COVID.
+Such concerns are causing weakness across asset classes.
+For only the second time this century, April saw the combination of the S&P 500 falling more than 5% and US Treasuries losing more than 2%.

-The Russian equity benchmark – shut for three weeks from the outset of the invasion – trended higher following the reopening on two key drivers.
+The Russian equity benchmark – shut for three weeks from the outset of the invasion – has trended higher in recent weeks on two key drivers.
 First, high commodity prices have mitigated some of the impact of Western sanctions.
 Second, the Bank of Russia cut interest rates more than forecast to support the economy.
-Recently, however, the index has drifted lower, with volumes significantly down on pre-invasion levels.
+This has further boosted the recovery of the ruble, which is now stronger than before the conflict, changing hands at below 65 per dollar in Moscow.
+Bloomberg estimates that Russia will earn nearly US$321 billion from energy exports this year, an increase of more than a third from 2021, and leading to Russia’s largest current-account surplus in almost three decades, according to publicly available data going back to 1994.
+Volumes remain significantly below average, with some commentators stating that spot prices on screens may not be reliable.